aws-samples/sample-aws-security-incident-response-integrations/CONTRIBUTING.md

 ## Security issue notifications

 If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
 Please do **not** create a public github issue.

-## Review Rubric

-We welcome contributions from the community and partners.
-In order to ensure the high bar of [AWS Well-Architected](https://aws.amazon.com/architecture/well-architected/) is maintained, we maintain a list of critical architectual decisions that must be reviewed.

-In general

 ## Licensing